cuhsat/RetroPie-Silent/README.md

 ## Additional Files
 ### SysVinit
-This repository also contains the files `shutdown.c.diff` and `initreq.h.diff` to remove any broadcast warnings from the `shutdown` command. **Never** apply these diffs to any multi-user system!
+This repository also contains the files `shutdown.c.diff` and `initreq.h.diff` to remove any broadcast warnings from the `shutdown` command. **Never** apply these diffs to any multi-user system or some people will punch you in the face!

 ### EmulationStation
 This repository also contains the file `Window.cpp.diff` to remove the splash screen from EmulationStation (which normally can't be disabled by design [1]).